enzious/actix-web-thiserror/README.md

 ## Error response

-The reason is a string that maybe be given to the client in some form to explain the error if appropriate.
+The reason is a string that may be given to the client in some form to explain the error, if appropriate.
 Here it is an enum that can be localized.

 **Note:** This response has been formatted by a [`ResponseTransform`][response_transform].